The Acacia Ranch is ITHM's self-sustainability project in Kenya.

 The Purpose of the Acacia Ranch

 Our goal is to build two cottages on the Acacia Ranch.
-One cottage will be a Christian rescue center for orphaned and abandoned children, ages two to five.
-We will house, feed and educate them until placed through adoption with their forever family.
-The second cottage will become a forever home for our children deemed "non-adoptable."
+Both cottages will be Christian rescue centers for orphaned and abandoned children.
+We will house, feed, educate and love these children until they are re-integrated into their family or integrated into a family through adoption or fostering.
 To learn more about adoption and the orphan crisis in Kenya, click The Treasure House - Kenya.

 Future plans also include a water project operating from the Acacia Ranch.
 ITHM will sell water from a borehole to the neighboring community.
 Water is scarce in Kajiado County, Kenya.
 ITHM will be a place to purchase clean water.

 The Acacia Ranch will soon be a model farm for Aquaponics and "Farming God's Way."
 With food security as a problem for many, teaching quality farming skills is another way to break the cycle of poverty.